apache/cordova-docs/www/docs/en/dev/platform_plugin_versioning_ref/index.md

 cordova platform add <platform[@<version>] | directory | git_url> --nosave
 ```

+The examples below fetch the package, extract it to `node_modules` and update the `package.json` file accordingly.
+Under the covers, this process is controlled by the npm CLI.
 Here are various ways to add platforms.

 *Adding with Cordova resolved name:*